in-toto/specification/in-toto-spec.md

     DISALLOW <pattern>}
 ```

-The `"pattern"` value is a path-pattern that will be matched against paths
+The `"pattern"` value is a path-pattern that will be matched against artifact
-reported in the link metadata.
+names reported in the link metadata.
 It uses the Unix shell pattern matching
 conventions (see: [glob](https://man7.org/linux/man-pages/man7/glob.7.html)) to
 match one or more artifacts with the use of wildcards such as `*` and `?`.
-The
+Despite using glob, pattern matching does not rely on artifacts in link metadata
+to be file paths, and can be applied against abstract artifacts as described in
-following rules can be specified for a step or inspection:
+ITE-4.
+The following rules can be specified for a step or inspection:

 * **MATCH** indicates that the artifacts filtered in using
 `"source-path-prefix/pattern"` must be matched to a `"MATERIAL"` or `"PRODUCT"`